FrancoBenedetti/faultrepair/job-workflow.md

      - `Incomplete` A note is required, the user could upload images

 5. **Incomplete** - Client representative (role 1 or role 2) rejects completion

    - Permissions
      - Client Role 1 and 2 can view only
-     - Service provider role 3 can select a technician, include or modify instructions
+     - Service provider role 3 can select a technician, include or modify instructions, and transition state
+     - **For XS (External Service Provider) jobs:**
+       - Client Role 2 can select a technician (optional for internal tracking), change status, and edit all job details
    - Allowed next states
      - `In Progress` A technician must be allocated.
 Typically there would already be one, but this can be changed
      - `Completed` A note of explanation is required, images could be added
+     - **For XS jobs:** `In Progress` transition does NOT require technician assignment (handled internally by provider)
+   - Rules:
+     - This state behaves like 'Assigned' where technicians need to be assigned before work can restart
+     - XS providers manage technician assignment internally, so Role 2 can transition without assignment

 6. **Cannot repair** - Service Provider Role 4 and Role 3 (Technician) marks work as unrepairable.

    - Permissions
      - Service provider (role 3 and 4) view only
      - Client role 1 (view only)
      - Client role 2 can change state and edit
    - Allowed next states:
      - `Confirmed` terminate the job
-     - `Incomplete` ask service provider to review
+     - `Incomplete` ask service provider to review this assessment
+     - `Assigned` reassign to a different service provider (client selects new provider)

 7. **Confirmed** - Client representative (role 1 or 2) accepts that the job is completed.
 This is a terminal state.